CCOMJHC/VBI-Compare/README.md

 The user manual for VBI Compare is located [HERE](scripts/gui/Manual)

+**Note:** These installation steps are required for this stand alone version of VBI-Compare.
+If VBI-Compare is added to hydrographic tool suites such as [Pydro](https://nauticalcharts.noaa.gov/data/tools-apps.html) or [Hydroffice](https://www.hydroffice.org/), these requirements would no longer be required.

 **Note:** CSB Python, the necessary files for the Calder Reputation Alorgithm, are not currently publicly available, so the functionality of VBI Compare to execute a reputation calculation is not currently available.